michalczmiel/katas/refactoring/glided-rose/README.md

 > However, do not alter the Item class or Items property...

-- There was a change from plain class to dataclass for better assertion in tests
+Plain class was changed to dataclass for better assertion in tests